 The DomainTools Iris Internet Intelligence Platform is made up of three components.
-Iris Detect provides a near real-time Internet infrastructure detection, monitoring, and enforcement platform and API; Iris Enrich is a robust API that includes Whois, DNS, SSL certificate, and risk scoring elements to enrich indicators at scale; and Iris Investigate provides a platform and API that supplies and maps domain intelligence, risk scoring, and industry-leading passive DNS data.
+Iris Detect provides a near real-time internet infrastructure detection, monitoring, and enforcement platform and API; Iris Enrich is a robust API that includes Whois, DNS, SSL certificate, and other metadata, as well as risk scoring elements to enrich indicators at scale; and Iris Investigate provides a platform and API that supplies and maps domain intelligence, risk scoring, and industry- leading passive DNS data.

-Farsight Newly Observed Domains and Newly Observed Hostnames: feeds taken from the Farsight worldwide passive DNS sensor array for the earliest possible detection of emerging threat infrastructure.
+Farsight Newly Observed Domains

+and Newly Observed Hostnames are feeds taken from the Farsight worldwide passive DNS sensor array for the earliest possible detection of emerging threat infrastructure.
 DomainTools also provides Threat Intelligence Feeds that can be integrated into threat intelligence platforms and other tools to provide predictive domain risk scoring, hotlists, newly discovered hostnames and domains, and more.